sraynitjsr/Spring_Framework_Master_Repo/Spring_JPA_Annotations.md

 ## JPA provides a set of annotations that we can use to configure and map Java classes to database tables.

 ## These annotations are typically used in Java entities, which are Java classes representing database tables.

+### @Entity: This annotation is used to mark a Java class as a JPA entity.
+An entity class represents a database table.

+### @Table: You can use this annotation to specify the details of the database table associated with the entity.
+It allows you to set the table name, schema, and other attributes.

+### @Id: Annotate a field with this annotation to indicate that it is the primary key of the entity.

+### @GeneratedValue: This annotation is often used in conjunction with @Id to specify how the primary key values are generated.
+Common strategies are GenerationType.IDENTITY (auto-increment) and GenerationType.SEQUENCE.

+### @Column: Use this annotation to specify the mapping between an entity field and a database column.
+You can set attributes like the column name, length, nullable, and more.